ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

    H=H_{v} +H_{g}

-where, with reference to Figure 5.1,
+where, with reference to :numref:`Figure Schematic diagram of sensible heat fluxes`,

 .. math::
    :label: 5.84)